Intreecom/robotlb/tutorial.md

 echo "k3s ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers
 ```

-And after the whole instalation is complete, remove k3s from sudoers.
+After the installation is complete, remove the k3s from sudoers.

 ```bash
 sed -i '/^k3s ALL.*/d' /etc/sudoers